• Skip to primary navigation

 Chocolate ganache dripping down sides of a chocolate layer cake

-This is a fool-proof cake recipe and although it might look complicated…it’s not.
-It’s a show-stopper and it’ll wow guests every single time.
-I hope you enjoy this Chocolate Espresso Layer Cake as much as we all did!
+This is a fool-proof layer cake recipe and although it might look complicated, IT IS NOT.
+It’s a show-stopper and it will wow guests every single time.
+I hope you enjoy this yummy chocolate espresso cake as much as my family does!
+It is the best chocolate cake recipe and my #1 favorite cake that has ever come out of my kitchen.

 slice of triple layer chocolate cake on a white plate with ganache dripping over top and sides